Updated on May 3, 2021

 Plus, there’s a lot of fiber optic cable behind a strong wireless network.
 That’s why Verizon is installing 37.2 million miles of it to strengthen their existing network and create a solid foundation for 5G.

-With these three key elements working together, 5G is quickly becoming a reality.
+With these three key elements working together, this new generation of high-speed service is quickly becoming a reality.

 Now that you know what 5G consists of, let’s talk about what it brings to the table and why it’s a big deal.